xiix0/scam/README.md

-She is not refined.
-She is not unrefined.
-She keeps a parrot.
+It were not best that we should all think alike; it is difference of opinion that makes horse-races.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"